uditiiita/beautiful-jekyll/_posts/2020-04-10-questions-from-webinar.md

 categories: Job
 ---

-I recently did few webinars (You can find webinars recordings here: https://www.youtube.com/playlist?list=PL564gOx0bCLqWIwofNw_9vZL_PKzRokS6) and I was asked so many questions from the attendees.
+I recently did few webinars (You can find webinar recordings [here](https://www.youtube.com/playlist?list=PL564gOx0bCLqWIwofNw_9vZL_PKzRokS6)) and I was asked so many questions from the attendees.
 Most of the questions were like very genuine and very very useful.
 Thus, I thought I should go through each one of them again from the chat history and collate them into summarized list.
-Following are the final lists I came up with:

 ***

 * Question specifically from college students: